booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 ## Play - Seeing success but need more flexibility?
 Move on to Scrumban

-*If Scrum is too restrictive or too many changing priorities within a sprint, consider Scrumban to provide the structure of ceremonies with flexibility of delivery.*
+*If Scrum is too restrictive or there are too many changing priorities within a sprint, consider Scrumban to provide the structure of ceremonies with flexibility of delivery.*

 Scrumban is derived from Scrum and Kanban (described below) as the name would suggest.
 It keeps the underlying Scrum ceremonies, while introducing the flow theory of Kanban.

 Scrumban was developed in 2009 by Corey Ladas to move teams from Scrum which is a good starting point in agile, to Kanban, which enables flow for delivery on demand.
 Kanban focuses on flow, but it does not have presecribed meetings and roles -- so we borrow those from Scrum in this Scrumban model.
-The primary difference versus Scrum is that the sprint timebox no longer applies.
+The primary difference versus Scrum is that the sprint timebox no longer applies to delivery.
 Instead, a work-in-progress limit (WIP limit) is set to enable team members to pull work on demand, but not so many things that they have trouble finishing the work at hand.
 Scrumban has evolved some of its own practices.

 Examples of unique practices to Scrumban include: